kyma-project/cli/docs/03-01-installation.md

 ```PowerShell
 choco install kyma-cli
 ```
-The Kyma CLI Chocolatey package does not need to be bumped when there is a new release, as it has a script that will automatically check for new releases and update the package to the latest release.
+You don't have to bump Kyma CLI Chocolatey package manually with each new release, as it includes a script that automatically checks for new releases and updates the package to the latest one.

-Nevertheless, the package still needs some maintenance to keep its dedicated [site](https://chocolatey.org/packages/kyma-cli) at chocolatey.org up to date (e.g. update description, details, screenshots, etc...).

-In order to maintain the [site](https://chocolatey.org/packages/kyma-cli), send a pull request to Chocolatey's [GitHub repository](https://github.com/dgalbraith/chocolatey-packages/tree/master/automatic/kyma-cli).
+Still, the package requires some maintenance to keep its dedicated [site](https://chocolatey.org/packages/kyma-cli) at`chocolatey.org` up to datw.
+This means, you should regularly update the description, details, screenshots, etc. To keep the site up to date, submit a pull request to [Chocolatey's GitHub repository](https://github.com/dgalbraith/chocolatey-packages/tree/master/automatic/kyma-cli).

 ## Other